Quantum violation of macrorealism under multi-outcome two-parameter generalised measurements: Conclusions

-Joint measurability of pairs of qubit observables was analysed to study a trade-off between the degrees of joint measurability, sharpness and another quantity called biasedness \cite{Stano, bias2}.
+Joint measurability of pairs of qubit observables was analysed to study a trade-off between the degrees of joint measurability, sharpness and another quantity called biasedness \cite{Stano,bias2}.
 Sharpness parameter quantifies the precision of a measurement and biasedness arises when one of the measurement outcomes is favoured over the other whatever be the preparation.
-The most general dichotomic POVM for two level system is characterized by these two parameters.\\ In this work we attempted to generalise unsharpness and biasedness measure for higher dimensional system considering two outcome measurements.
-Then we studied a trade-off between the amount of quantum mechanical (QM) violation of MR and unsharpness and biasedness of the relevant measurements.
-Here QM violation of MR is probed through three necessary conditions of MR, namely, LGI, WLGI and NSIT.\\ It was known that QM violation of all these conditions decreases with unsharpness of measurement \cite{Saha, Kofler'2008, largelgi'2016}\\.
-In contrast with those results here we shown that minimum value of the sharpness parameter ($\lambda_{th}$) above which the QM violations of LGI and WLGI persist decreases with increasing value of biasedness parameter for any value of spin of the system under consideration.
-For any value of $\lambda (>\lambda_{th})$ QM violation of all the necessary conditions increases with biasedness parameter $\gamma$ irrespective of value of spin.\\
+The most general dichotomic POVM for two level system is characterized by these two parameters.

+In this work we attempted to generalise unsharpness and biasedness measure for higher dimensional system.
+Then we studied a trade-off between the amount of quantum mechanical (QM) violation of MR, unsharpness and biasedness of the relevant measurements.
+Here QM violation of MR is probed through three necessary conditions of MR, namely, LGI, WLGI and NSIT.

+It was known that QM violation of all these conditions decreases with increasing unsharpness of measurements \cite{Saha,Kofler'2008,largelgi'2016}.
+In contrast with those results here we have shown that QM violations of all the necessary conditions increase with increasing values of the biasedness parameter $\gamma$ irrespective of value of spin for any value of $\lambda (>\lambda_{th})$.
+Moreover, the minimum value of the sharpness parameter ($\lambda_{th}$) above which the QM violations of LGI or WLGI persists decreases with increasing values of biasedness parameter for any value of spin of the system under consideration.

+One important point to be stressed here is that we have used one particular choice of the measurement time intervals in the present study.
+This particular choice of the measurement time intervals enables us to carry out all the calculations analytically.
+Since our aim in the present study is to give an idea of the trade-off between the amount of quantum mechanical (QM) violation of MR, unsharpness and biasedness of the relevant measurements, we have not considered arbitrary choices of the measurement time intervals.
+We conjecture that the nature of the above trade-off presented in this study remains unchanged for arbitrary choices of the measurement time intervals.

+In practical scenarios, the measurements are not ideal projective.
+The imprecision in measurements can be modeled by employing unsharpness in the measurements.
+However, it has been shown that classicality is emerged through the presence of unsharpness in the measurements \cite{Saha,Kofler'2008,largelgi'2016}.
+The present study indicates that introducing biasedness in an unsharp measurement is helpful in demonstrating nonclassicality of a spin-$j$ system.
+Relating different types of imprecisions of multi-outcome measurements involved in the real experimental scenarios with unsharpness and biasedness is worth to be studied in future.